-Kicking off a new year is a tremendous opportunity to make positive changes in your life.
+Kicking off a new year is a tremendous opportunity to make positive changes in your life and develop new financial habits.
 No one is perfect, that’s what makes us human, and we all have a few areas where we can make changes that help us be the people we want to be.

 For a lot of us, that means taking a hard look at our finances.

 You don’t need to wait for a raise or winning lottery ticket to get on the path toward financial success.
 These simple yet effective changes can be implemented today to make the most of your money in the new year — and beyond.

 This is a staple of most financially savvy people.
 Sure, you might be able to afford a more expensive and lavish apartment, or ditch your old car for an upgrade.
 But it isn’t a question of if you can afford it or not — but rather, should you take on that expense?
 Doing so might hinder your ability to save for other things, like buying a house instead of continuing to rent, or contributing more toward your retirement fund.